 Guide to Web Application Testing

-The internet, World Wide Web (WWW) or simply the web, is the most revolutionary information technology and application development platform in the world.
-The present world economy depends on the web as the number of internet users has risen globally over the past few years, as seen below.
+The Internet, World Wide Web (WWW) or simply the Web, is the world’s most revolutionary information technology and application development platform.
+The world economy depends on the web as the number of internet users has risen globally over the past few years, as seen below.
+According to Statista, as of April 2023, there were 5.18 billion internet users worldwide, which amounted to 64.6 percent of the global population.

 Structure of Web Applications